up

 Office of Agriculture (OAG)

 OAG supports the farm community in its utilization of renewable energy through accessory solar and regenerative agricultural practices such as no till farming, crop rotation, and others.
-OAG promotes Best Management Practices (BMP) such as cover cropping to help sequester carbon.
+OAG promotes best management practices (BMP) such as cover cropping to help sequester carbon.
 The Soil Conservation District works with local farmers in promoting conservation practices that help to reduce greenhouse gases such as conservation tillage.
-Conservation tillage reduces trips across fields by use of equipment that produces greenhouse gases.
-In addition, the OAG Soil Amendment program offers free deliveries of Leafgro to farmers to increase the organic material in the soil, retain moisture, and promote soil health.
+Conservation tillage practices reduce trips across fields by equipment that produces greenhouse gases.
+Other benefits of this practice include improving soil tilth.
+By making small soil clumps it is easier for plants to establish roots, improving soil tilth that minimizes soil compaction.
+The district's programs include practices to increase the infiltration of stormwater during storm events, reduce the intensity of flow to create less erosive conditions, promote forest and vegetative buffers to protect streams from negative impacts from storm events, and to recommend land management strategies to not only address resource concerns but improve efficiency of an operation.

 Office of the County Executive